Reporters are leaving newsrooms for newsletters, their own ‘mini media empire’

 That connection goes a long way to turning them into paying customers.
 In 2017, the New York Times reported that readers who signed up for the paper’s free newsletters were twice as likely to become subscribers.

 Newsletters have exploded in recent years, both from legacy publications and independent journalists.
-MailChimp, which also offers noneditorial newsletter hosting, said it saw a 45 increase in new publisher accounts in 2019.
+Mailchimp, which also offers noneditorial newsletter hosting, said it saw a 45 percent increase in new publisher accounts in 2019.
 Sign-ups are up this year, too, roughly 11 percent higher than 2019′s pace.
 Account registrations have soared during the pandemic: They spiked 49 percent in March, compared with the year-ago period, and 68 percent in February.

 “Newsletters meet people in their habits,” said Sam Ragland, a faculty member at the Poynter Institute, a journalism think tank.
 “If you can meet people where they are, you’re more likely to retain them to get their attention.”

 When Atkin launched Heated, Substack gave her a $20,000 advance, she said, to get organized and fund things such as audience acquisition and legal costs associated with starting a business.
-Today she has 28,000 subscribers, 10 percent of whom pay $75 annually for premium content, and earns enough to employ a research assistant.
+Today she has 28,000 subscribers, 10 percent of whom pay between $50 and $75 annually for premium content, and she earns enough to employ a research assistant.
 She says she feels more financially secure now than when she held a more traditional journalism job.

-Oshinsky said most people are looking at a two-year process and $75,000 commitment — the business investment plus enough to live on.
+Oshinsky said most people are looking at a two-year process and should be able to generate $75,000 — to invest in their business, but also to live on — before considering striking out on their own full time.
 In newsletter terms, that’s 1,000 subscribers paying $75 annually.

 “It is a slow process.
 People should be realistic about it,” he said.
 “There is a path, it just requires a degree of persistence.”

-Generating revenue from a newsletter is not a faucet creators can simply twist on, and having a substantial Twitter following is not a guarantee that an audience will follow a writer to a newsletter.
+Generating revenue from a newsletter is not a faucet creators can simply twist on, and having a substantial Twitter following is not a guarantee an audience will follow a writer to a newsletter.
 Perhaps the greatest challenge, Oshinsky said, is the regular drumbeat of publishing required to hold a reader’s attention.
-Some very talented reporters and interesting people, he said, simply can’t keep up with writing a daily newsletter, or one that publishes several times a week.
+Some talented reporters and interesting people, he said, simply can’t keep up with writing a daily newsletter, or one that publishes several times a week.

-But as the news industry job market shrinks — more than 36,000 journalists plus thousands more freelancers and contract writers have lost their jobs since the pandemic began, the New York Times reported — independent newsletter opportunities is starting to even out the job market’s supply and demand.
+But as the news industry job market shrinks — more than 36,000 journalists plus thousands more freelancers and contract writers have lost their jobs since the pandemic began, the New York Times reported — independent newsletter opportunities are starting to even out the job market’s supply and demand.

 As more reporters prove they can command a paying audience on their own, their success lifts the economic fortunes of colleagues negotiating for a raise, or — like Atkin — looking for another way to pursue a journalism career.
 Some newsletter publishers have begun bundling their products for paying subscribers.
-Others have started proto-magazines with a handful of contributors who all publish on the same newsletter, re-creating mastheads strictly on their own terms.
+Others have started proto-magazines with a handful of contributors who all publish on the same newsletter, re-creating mastheads on their own terms.

 “Amazing journalists with great careers have been taken advantage of by publications that refuse to budge on important topics, refuse to give them protection or allow them to cover stories, underpay them for so long,” Atkin said.